codersMom/angular100-labs-2020-06-22/Ch10-Forms/1template/README.md

 7. Try to reach the page to Add Album.
 You should see errors in the console.
 Can you figure out what these are referring to?

-8. You need to import the FormsModule into your Albums feature module just as you did the CommonModule to make teh directives for forms available.

-   Note: Providers made available at root are available to features because of the way injectors work.
-Modules which give us access to directives such as FormsModule or CommonModule must be imported into the feature modules where you need them.

 9.
 ==========================================